ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 It’s even encouraged to have empty components, as a form of boolean data.
 Take the `GameObject.SetActive`/`GetActive`/`activeSelf`.
 In Entities ECS, this active/deactive state is moved out from the entity to a component.
 Entities are considered active by default, disabling it is just adding a Disabled component to it (Along with checking for components on an Entity, adding/removing components is also very efficient).
 The Disabled component is just an empty struct, since just adding the component communicates everything it needs to.
 Empty components are called Tag Components.

 One last thing that Entities adds is the ability to run multiple separate Entity-worlds at the same time.
-In the traditional ECS, if you create a GameObject with a Health component, it will always show up in a `FindObjectsByType`, even if it’s in another scene.
-In Entities ECS, all queries are performed on a World, and you can always just create a new empty World, and add entities, components and systems to that, and it will be completely cut off from all other Worlds.
+In the traditional ECS, if you create a `GameObject` with a `Health` component, it will always show up in a `FindObjectsByType`, even if it’s in another scene.
+In Entities ECS, all queries are performed on a `World`, and you can always just create a new empty `World`, and add entities, components and systems to that, and it will be completely cut off from all other `World`s.

 Alright, enough of the theory, it's time to show how to actually use this thing.